 At Bayou Dental Group, Dr. Finley, Dr. Henderson, and Dr. Coughran enjoy treating children.
 They focus on preventive care and helping you understand how to maintain good oral hygiene for your kids at home.

 Dr. Finley, Dr. Coughran, and Dr. Henderson encourage parents to bring their children with them when they come to our office.
 It helps your child become familiar with our office and staff and look forward to their first visit.
 You can find books to read to your children or animated videos to show them about kids who have positive dental visits.

 Dental exams for preventive care should start early.
 When your child is two years old, we want to examine his or her teeth and gums to ensure they are healthy.
 As you sit in the dental chair and hold your child on your lap, you can expect a fun and relaxed visit.
 We use language that’s easy for children to understand.
 We will explain what we are doing and why, as well as which dental tool we’ll use next.

-Dr. Finley or Dr. Henderson will do the following:
+Dr. Finley, Dr. Henderson, or Dr. Coughran will do the following:

 - Examine your child’s teeth to ensure they are healthy and erupting and developing correctly.

 - Examine his or her gums and oral cavities for any issues.